IF YOU’RE CONSIDERING THERAPY, IT’S NATURAL TO HAVE QUESTIONS

 If you are eager for in-person sessions, exceptions are granted for first-sessions as her schedule allows.
 To be placed on the waitlist, request so with your consultation form.
 Amanda’s physical office is located in downtown New York City (10013).

-• The way we speak to ourselves matters—our internal dialogue shapes how we experience our lives, and there’s no way to outpace or bypass the thoughts we’re having.
-When our thinking is anxious, fearful, or limiting, our emotions and body (our autonomic nervous system and its limbic system), responds accordingly.
+• The way we speak to ourselves matters.
+Our internal dialogue shapes how we experience our lives, and there's no way to outpace or bypass the thoughts we're having.
+When our thinking is anxious, fearful, or limiting, our emotions and body — the autonomic nervous system and its limbic structures — respond accordingly.

-Affirmations serve as a counterweight to learned unhelpful thinking habits and our brain’s natural negativity bias.
-They are not about forcing positivity.
-Their spirit is in cultivating a new mental habit—an internal dialogue that offers resourcefulness, perspective, and choice.
-Affirmations (or what some might call mantras) can shift how we think, feel, and behave.
+Affirmations serve as a counterweight to learned unhelpful thinking habits and the brain's natural negativity bias.
+They aren't about forcing positivity.
+Their spirit is in cultivating a new mental habit — an internal dialogue that offers resourcefulness, perspective, and choice.
+Affirmations (or what some might call mantras) can shift how we think, feel, and behave over time.